• Skip to primary navigation

 • Credible: My interpretation should understand the words, syntax & grammar according to their normal usage at the time the author wrote.

-• Comprehensive: My interpretation should explain each and every detail, even if the contribution is insignificant or stylistic.
+• Comprehensive: My interpretation should explain every detail, even if the contribution is insignificant or stylistic.

 • Coherent: My interpretation should fit the flow of thought in the passage and in the larger context of the chapter and book.